 “Staff did an excellent job of taking an interest in not only teaching how, but more importantly why things need to be done the way they are.” – A.S.
 2000 Summer intern

 “A nice balance was achieved between hands-on work, educational activities, public interaction and administrative duties.” – L.M.
 1998 Summer intern

-To apply for the 2016 collections management internship please send a cover letter, resume and a list of three references by January 17, 2016 to the following address or e-mail address.
+To apply for the 2017 curatorial internship please send a cover letter, resume and a list of three references by January 17, 2017 to the following address or e-mail address.

 Polly Hill Arboretum

 Attn: Tom Clark